giellalt/giellalt.github.io/dicts/neahttadigisanit.md

 # Dictionary editors

-NDS is written in xml.
+NDS dictionaries are written in xml.
 They may be edited:
 - with an xml editor using css style sheet (graphical mode)
 	- [The XMLMind dictionary editor](../infra/editing_dicts_w_XXE.md)
 	- [Setup of the XMLMind editor](../tools/xmlmind-dictsetup.md)